Hanifa Kawooya: Career and political life

-From 1993-1995, she worked as the Constituent Assembly Delegate at National Assembly.
-Between 1998-2002, she served as the Executive Publicity Secretary at National Women Council.
+From 1993 to 1995, she worked as the Constituent Assembly Delegate at National Assembly.
+Between 1998 and 2002, she served as the Executive Publicity Secretary at National Women Council.
 From 1980 to 1992, she was employed as the Sales and Marketing Officer at Uganda Airlines & Zambia Airways.
 From 2016 to date, she has been the member of Pan African Parliament.
 Hanifa also worked as the Caucus Treasurer of the National Resistance Movement.
 She was also the speaker of Sembabule District Local Government.
 She served as the Senior Principal Revenue Officer of Uganda Revenue Authority.
 In 2001, she worked as the Deputy Resident District Commissioner of Rakai district.
 From 2001 to date, she as served as the Member of Parliament at the Parliament of Uganda.

 Additional role

 She serves on the following additional role at the parliament of Uganda;